 In Switzerland, too, big-name companies work with international players to improve their applications and systems and make them more secure, all with the help of bug bounty programs.
 For many small and medium-sized businesses facing similar challenges, however, the obstacles are too great.
 The legal arrangements alone can be off-putting.

 Bug Bounty Hub aims to address this.
-As the first bug bounty platform based in Switzerland, the Zurich startup enables clients to set up bug bounty programs that comply with Swiss law while clearly defining which people they want to work with.
+As a bug bounty platform with an own community based in Switzerland, the Zurich startup enables clients to set up bug bounty programs that comply with Swiss law while clearly defining which people they want to work with.
 Moreover, Swiss companies get to deal with partners in Zurich, rather than in California, Paris, or Moscow.

 "There's a lot of interest in bug bounty programs in Switzerland, but many companies are afraid of being hacked.
 If something goes wrong, their whole production could come to a standstill," says co-founder and security expert Rolf Wagner.
 He understands the issues only too well, which is why the company offers its clients comprehensive advice and agrees clear rules with them as to which interfaces will be tested and how.
 "To start with, we would recommend a private bug bounty program, for example, in which only ethical hackers who are subject to Swiss law are eligible to take part," Wagner explains.

 Unlike international platforms, Bug Bounty Hub offers Swiss businesses not only legal certainty but also specific knowledge of the Swiss security market.
 The firm's founders are experienced professionals with an extensive network of contacts, both in Switzerland and abroad.
 Bug bounties in Switzerland have never been easier.
 So why hesitate any longer?
 Get the hackers working for you!

 We will be happy to advise you without obligation!Contact us